Communauté de communes de la Région d'Audruicq

-The Communauté de communes de la Région d'Audruicq is the communauté de communes, an intercommunal structure, centred on the town of Audruicq.
+The Communauté de communes de la Région d'Audruicq is a communauté de communes, an intercommunal structure, centred on the town of Audruicq.
 It is located in the Pas-de-Calais department, in the Hauts-de-France region, northern France.
 It was created on 1 January 1994.
 Its seat is in Audruicq.
 Its area is 220.0 km2.
 Its population was 27,630 in 2018, of which 5,422 in Audruicq proper.

 Composition

 The communauté de communes consists of the following 15 communes: